nicolas-graves/lfs-s3/Readme.md

 A few things to note:

-* I don't use Windows.
-Please report issues if you experience them there.
 * The `standalonetransferagent` forced Git LFS to use the folder agent for all pushes and pulls.
 If you want to use another remote which uses the standard LFS API, you should see the next section.
-* Although there is AWS in the environment variables, it should work with any S3 provider, given it has the same configuration.

 ### Configure an existing repo